sammyfort/msmpusher-laravel/README.md

   /** you can also call the 'notify'.
-This approach will send the message to the authenticated user in your application.
+ * This approach will send the message to the authenticated user in your application.
  * so you don't need to pass a recipient.
- * NOTE: yours Users Table must contain a 'phone' column.
+ * NOTE: your Table must contain a 'phone' column.
+If doesn't, you may set a 'setPhoneColumnForSMS()'
+ * method in your model to return the custom column where you store phone numbers. eg.@after
+ *
+ * public function setPhoneColumnForSMS(){
+     return auth()->user()->some_phone_column;
+    }
  **/

  public function toAuthUser()